mhagdorn/taskfarm-worker/docs/intro.rst

 Introduction
 ============
 The taskfarm is a server-client application that tracks tasks to be completed.
-The server is provides a REST API to create and update runs.
+The `server <https://taskfarm.readthedocs.io/en/latest/>`_ provides a REST API to create and update runs.
 This is the python client documentation.

 Terminology